bobleesj/command-line-cheatsheet/share-code.md

-# How to Reuse and Share Code
+# How to reuse and share code in Python

 Here you will learn 4 different levels of sharing.